 The parties agree that recordings shall not be used for "targeted surveillance" or monitoring an employee's performance.
-Recordings shall be used as an investigative tool in exploring events such as collisions or incidents that involve ICBC, Worksafe BC or the Police.
+Recordings shall be used as an investigative tool in exploring events such as written complaints, collisions or incidents that involve ICBC, Worksafe BC or the Police.
 The information obtained from the recordings may form a part of the investigation process.

-If management determines to review a recording under such circumstances, management will first review the recording to determine if there appears to be a basis for potential discipline.
+If management determines to review a recording under such circumstances management, will first review the recording to determine if there appears to be a basis for potential discipline.
 If management determines there may be a basis for discipline, they will notify the union to independently review the recording.
 Following this review, management and the union shall jointly review and discuss the recording.
-Any finding of misconduct or discipline based on such a review must be related to the specific incident which was the subject of the collision or incident that involves ICBC, Worksafe BC or the Police.
+Any finding of misconduct or discipline that considers footage from a recording shall occur following a review that is permissible under this section and must be related to the specific incident which was the subject of the collision or incident that involves a written complaint, ICBC, Worksafe BC or the Police.
 In all cases, collision and incident reports that involve ICBC, Worksafe BC or the Police shall be made available to the Union prior to any disciplinary meeting being held with the Employee.